mindspore-ai/docs/docs/mindscience/docs/source_en/mindelec/incremental_learning.md

-# Using MindElec to Solve Maxwell's Equations with Physics-Informed Auto-Decoder
+# Incremental Training for Solving a Family of Maxwell's Equation

 ## Overview